FishOfPrey/Salesforce_Conventions/README.md

 ### Why Have Code Conventions

 Code conventions are important to programmers for a number of reasons:
-* 80% of the lifetime cost of a piece of software goes to maintenance
+* 80% of the lifetime cost of a piece of software goes to maintenance (or at least [the majority of the cost](https://softwareengineering.stackexchange.com/q/47991/4813))
 * Hardly any software is maintained for its whole life by the original author
 * Code conventions improve the readability of software, allowing engineers to understand new code more quickly and thoroughly
-* Source code is our product, and as much effort should be made in packaging it cleanly as one would with a consumer product at your grocery store
+* [Source code is our product](http://wiki.c2.com/?TheSourceCodeIsTheProduct), and as much effort should be made in packaging it cleanly as one would with a consumer product at your grocery store

 The Apex Dev guide has a section on [Naming Conventions](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_naming_conventions.htm) that just says to use java naming conventions (which prompted this [discussion](https://salesforce.stackexchange.com/q/890) on the Salesforce StackExchange).

-A good place to start might be the [Java Coding Conventions](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) since the languages are so similar, but I'm also looking for details about Salesforce specific uses such as formatting SOQL queries, as well as validation rules and formula fields.
-Is there a good set out there?
+A good place to start might be the [Java Coding Conventions](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) since the languages are so similar.
+For Salesforce the conventions also need to cover Salesforce specific uses such as:

-Readability is of utmost importance.
-I don't care as much about adhering 100% to the indenting rules when code reviewing, as long as the query is 100% readable.
+* formatting SOQL queries,
+* validation rules
+* formula fields.

 The goal of this style guide is like that of any other style guide.
 Everyone has their own ideas of what makes code pretty.
 As long as there's some logic behind that beauty, no one is right or wrong.
 But it's important to have a standard so that: